 Here are some reasons why it is important you make a claim earlier

-A lot of people still think that they can’t make a medical negligence claim after 3 years from the actual date of a medical malpractice.
+A lot of people still think that they can’t make a negligence claim after 3 years from the actual date of a negligent treatment.
 This is a misconstruction of the actual truth.
-If you have suffered a worsened condition due to negligence, or you want to take action against medical accidents caused by doctor(s), the NHS, and your GP, you have 3 years from the date of knowledge of medical negligence to do so.
+If you have suffered a worsened condition due to negligence, or you want to take action against medical accidents caused by the doctor(s), the NHS, and your GP, you have 3 years from the date of knowledge of the negligent treatment to do so.

-What this means is that your case becomes valid from the day you realize that a medical fault has been committed, even if the error was done 10, 20 or 30 years back.
-This offers an answer to the question, ‘Can I sue a doctor after 30 years?’
-Yes you can; even to that extent.
+What this means is that your case becomes valid from the day you realize that a medical fault has been committed, even if the error was done 10, 20 or 30 years back as long as it is not more than three years since you became aware of it.

 - Cases involving children, who are not old enough to bring claim themselves.
 Here the time limit is extended till the child turns 18.
 From that point the 3years time limit then applies.

 - Cases involving loss of capacity – If a victim is mentally incapacitated as a result of the injury they suffered after a negligent treatment, they can bring their claim anytime they recover (even if it takes years).

 - Cases involving death – The family of the deceased is given ample time to mourn their loved one, after which they can bring forward their claim.